Niagara Parks Environmental Stewardship

-Niagara Parks works regularly with the following groups and organizations: Ministry of Tourism, Culture and Sport; Ministry of Natural Resources and Forestry; Environment Canada; Ontario Power Generation; Parks Canada; Forests Ontario; NGO’s – Canadian Wildlife Federation, Land Care Niagara, Niagara Restoration Council; Nature Clubs – e.g. Niagara Falls Nature Club; Friends of Niagara Glen; and Local Municipalities.
+Niagara Parks works regularly with the following groups and organizations: Ministry of Heritage, Sport, Tourism and Culture Industries; Ministry of Natural Resources and Forestry; Environment Canada; Ontario Power Generation; Parks Canada; Forests Ontario; NGO’s – Canadian Wildlife Federation, Land Care Niagara, Niagara Restoration Council; Nature Clubs – e.g. Niagara Falls Nature Club; Friends of Niagara Glen; and Local Municipalities.

 Chippawa Grassland Bird Habitat Management PlanFilename: Niagara Parks PIC - Sept 2018 - Chippawa Grassland.pdfLast Modified: Sep 28, 2018